tucanlib/tucan-tools/README.md

 pip3 install mechanicalsoup
 pip3 install argparse

-python3 grades_extractor.py TUCAN_USERNAME PASSWORD
-# or you create a file called 'user-credentials.txt' with two lines in it: your username and password (trailing whitespace etc. will be stripped) and then you do:
 python3 grades_extractor.py
+# You will be prompted for your username/password
+# or you can create a file called 'user-credentials.txt' with two lines in it: your username and password (trailing whitespace etc. will be stripped) - then you won't get asked

 # grades.json will now hold the grades data